Anal gland disease in cats can affect any age, breed, or sex. If caught early, it can be quick and easy to treat.

 - Good-quality, complete cat food is extremely important.
 Changes in the stools are one of the main causes of the glands filling up.

 - Use anal gland supplements for cats.
-These can prevent anal gland issues from returning.
+These may prevent anal gland issues from returning.

 - Recurrent anal gland problems are rare in cats.
 Get the anal glands emptied regularly with your vet if they show symptoms.